-The Chinese Department is also an essential part of the East Asian studies program.
-Students may major in International and Area Studies with a focus on East Asia or major in East Asian Studies.
+The Chinese program is also an essential part of the East Asian Studies program, and contributes to the International and Area Studies program as well.
+Students may major in East Asian Studies or in International and Area Studies with a focus on East Asia.
 Interested students should consult with the director of East Asian Studies.
 See catalog listings for East Asian Studies or International and Area Studies for requirements for these majors.